MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 > Learn more about [security roles](/power-platform/admin/security-roles-privileges) and [predefined security roles](/power-platform/admin/database-security#predefined-security-roles).

-### Assign Environment maker security role during bot sharing
+### Assign the Environment maker security role during bot sharing

 You can assign the **Environment maker** security role when sharing a bot with a user who does not have sufficient environment permissions to run Power Virtual Agents.